Do Titebond Wood Glues Dry Clear?

 In most cases, the thickness of your glue line will generally only be 0.1mm at the most so your glue line should not be visible if you follow the above advice.

-Make sure to clean away excess glue before it dries as Titebond wood glues to do not take stain.
+Make sure to clean away excess glue before it dries as Titebond wood glues do not take stain.

 Below is a video I made that shows the difference in color when dried between Titebond 1, 2, and 3.